INTERIOR & EXTERIOR STONE VENEER

 Interior and Exterior Stone Veneer

-For home owners, designers, contractors and architects alike, hearing about a hot new trend in interior and exterior design is always exciting.
+For homeowners, designers, contractors, and architects alike, hearing about a hot new trend in interior and exterior design is always exciting.

-But learning that a new trend is also cost-effective is really music to everyone’s ears in the current economic landscape.
+However, learning that a new trend is also cost-effective is really music to everyone’s ears in the current economic landscape.

 Exterior and Interior stone veneer fit that exact bill.
 They’re an attractive and increasingly popular way to decorate a home, but they’re more than that.
-Stone veneers are also an extremely cost-effective alternative that saves builders and buyers crucial dollars in a time when every penny counts.
+Stone veneers are also an extremely cost-effective alternative that saves builders and buyers crucial dollars at a time when every penny counts.

 The Benefits of Stone Veneers

-Stone veneers replicate virtually any type of stone wall you can imagine, including ledge stone, castle stone, limestone and other types of wall stone.
+Stone veneers replicate virtually any type of stone wall you can imagine, including ledge stone, castle stone, limestone, and other types of wall stone.
 This popular new trend is also cost-effective both directly and indirectly.
 In the strictest sense, the thinner, lighter materials in stone veneers make the product less expensive than natural stone.

 Indirectly, because of their lightweight composition, stone veneers don’t take the same toll on a household that real wall stone does.
 They are light enough that they can be easily installed in virtually any interior stone or exterior stone application.
 Moreover, they don’t require expensive extensions or reinforcements to a house’s foundation.